Close

 How implied consent can impact you after a DWI arrest in Texas

-If you are pulled over for DWI in Texas, you likely will be asked to take a breath or blood test to determine your blood alcohol content.
+If you are pulled over for DWI in Conroe or anywhere else in Texas, you likely will be asked to take a breath or blood test to determine your blood alcohol content.
 You can refuse, but you may still be charged.
+This is why it’s important that you fully understand your legal rights.
+An experienced DWI defense attorney can explain your options and advise you on what to do next.
+That way, you will give your legal case the best opportunity for success.

 When you filled out the paperwork for your driver's license, you agreed to consent to a blood or breath test if a police officer suspects you are intoxicated while driving.
 This is known as "implied consent."